Hey, it looks like you’ve found my blog!

 LQTU! was created back in July of 2014, and since then, it’s become a pretty special corner of the internet.

-We’ve got readers in over 180 countries, and have amassed nearly 7 million (this still trips me up) page views.
+We’ve got readers in over 180 countries, and have amassed over 7 million (this still trips me up) page views.
 But more importantly, we’ve got a stellar community of readers who care an awful lot about making the world a little better.

-At the end of the day, Let’s Queer Things Up! is a blog about living thoughtfully — whether it’s learning to support one another, or reflecting on how to better take care of ourselves.
+Let’s Queer Things Up! is a blog about living thoughtfully — whether it’s learning to support one another, or reflecting on how to better take care of ourselves.

 You might be here for all of it, or maybe my life is just interesting to you.
 Either way, welcome aboard!